zhangkevq/stock-analysis/README.md

 ### Pros and Cons

   Using this new code, we can test the run speed and compare to the above speed.
-Below are the new runtimes:
+The runtimes between the two sets of data are different now:
 ![2017 refactored](https://github.com/zhangkevq/stock-analysis/blob/main/runtime_2017_analysis2.png) ![2018 refactored](https://github.com/zhangkevq/stock-analysis/blob/main/runtime_2018_analysis2.png)

 As can be seen, there is a significant time save when using this new refactored program, which is a big advantage.
 However, this analysis may not always be possible.
-There maybe times where data is unavailable to pull from the table and the program can get stuck in the refurbished version but not in the original version.
-This refactored program may also have more problems as the data set becomes larger, so it is best to refactor your code when all the data is available and finite.
-Continuously updating sheets that keep adding information will likely run into problems.
+There maybe times where data is unavailable to pull from the table and the program can get stuck in the refactored version but not in the original version.
+There is also an inconsistency between the run time between 2017 and 2018, which means that in certain situations, there could be a wider run-time variance.
+For example, with an extremely large data set, it could take longer than the original function for some sheets, and faster for other sheets which will lead to user frustration.